 Guest Speakers present rigorous analysis of ethical issues to our on- and off-campus communities.

 Library Resources offer students and faculty a wealth of contemporary and scholarly resources to enhance ethical teaching and research.
 The Arrupe Center Collection, for example, is integrated with the vast resources in the Francis A. Drexel Library.
-The Drexel Library staff, including business research librarian Cynthia Slater, also provides and supports comprehensive online business ethics resources, featuring those found in the Business Ethics and Corporate Social Responsibility Toolkit.
+The Drexel Library staff, including business research librarian Cynthia Slater, also provides and supports comprehensive online business ethics resources, featuring those found in the Business Ethics and Corporate Social Responsibility Guide.

 Finally, the Arrupe Center also encourages the use of cases from a variety of outlets, including the following: